 Here’s some ways I have used the kits:

 1.)
-One year I purchased 4 chemistry themed kits (physical and chemical changes, gases, solids, and liquids) and used them in a co-op setting with another family.
+One year I purchased 4 Science in a Nutshell chemistry themed kits (physical and chemical changes, gases, solids, and liquids) and used them in a co-op setting with another family.
 We did 2 experiments a week.

 2.)
 Another year I had my oldest child lead his younger brother through the One and Only You kit.
 They worked through it together and told me about what they learned.
 I highly recommend this kit about DNA, it was interesting.